PaloAltoNetworks/a3s/README.md

 You can omit `--token` if you have set `$A3SCTL_TOKEN`.

-### Test with the example
+### Test with the sample app

 There is a very small python Flask server located in `/example/python/testapp`.
-This comes with a script that you can inspect that will create a namespace to handle this application, an MTLS source and two authorizations.
+This comes with a script that you can inspect that will create a namespace to handle this application: an MTLS source and two authorizations.

 You can take a look at the [README](examples/python/testapp/README.md) in that folder to get started.